thenickedwards/e-commerce-pilot/README.md

 URL for GitHub repo: https://github.com/thenickedwards/e-commerce-pilot

 ## Demo Video
-This video demonstrates how to use the Employee Tracker application (also found at URL).
+This video demonstrates how to use the Employee Tracker application (also found at: https://www.awesomescreenshot.com/video/7360431?key=24f6409315830d90d49b1be13d51bcf8).

 EMBEDDED VIDEO